Determining Residue on Ignition (ROI) in Pharmaceutical and Nutraceutical Products by Gravimetric Loss on Ignition Analysis

 Grains of salt simulates 500 mcg of API compared to tablet mass

-The traditional USP 281 method outlines a stringent and elaborate procedure to measure ROI which takes many hours of preparation, run time and cool down to complete.
+The traditional USP 281 method outlines a stringent and elaborate procedure to measure ROI which takes many hours of preparation, runtime and cool down.
 Utilizing a gravimetric Loss on Ignition instrument capable of achieving 600 °C (added to the USP General Notices in 2011) allows the operator to replicate the temperatures of a muffle furnace without any preparation or cool down time.
 Instruments such as the Computrac® MAX® 5000XL pair a sensitive four decimal place digital balance with the temperature performance of a muffle furnace (max temperature 600 °C).
-This allows the operator to not only test for % ROI (i.e. % Ash) but also has the added benefit of analyzing percent moisture in a product at lower temperatures.
-Additional functions such as linked test capability, slow ramp temperature scans and data acquisition from web server can be useful analytical tools when optimizing or validating the chemical composition of your final product.
+This allows the operator to not only test for % ROI (i.e. % Ash) but also has the added benefit of analyzing moisture content of a product when used at lower temperatures.
+Additional functions such as linked testing capabilities, slow ramp temperature scans, and data acquisition from the web server can be useful analytical tools when optimizing or validating the chemical composition of your final product.

 Utilizing both a standard oven and muffle furnace protocols as references, the percent moisture and ROI were calculated from several vitamins and supplements and compared to samples analyzed by the MAX® 5000XL.
 All products were either crushed by mortar and pestle or poured from their gelatin capsule.
 All drugs analyzed were private-labeled grocery products which included Vitamin B12, C, D, and Red Yeast Rice Powder.